Recommended Data Engineering Consulting Companies in 2026: 9 Firms Ranked

 HQ: Pune · 1990.
 Delivery: project · dedicated.
 Best for: Snowflake- and Databricks-heavy delivery.

-Publicly listed services firm with documented Snowflake and Databricks partner depth and a long enterprise client list.
+Publicly listed services firm with documented Snowflake and Databricks specialist depth and a long enterprise client list.
 Credible for migrations and analytics modernization.
 Limitation: less nimble than boutiques for greenfield SME work; talent variance between teams is significant.

 5. GlobalLogic